jslhcl/jslhcl.github.io/_posts/2021-12-22-DesigningDataIntensiveApplications-notes.markdown

 Keep your database on a single node (scale up) until scaling cost or high-availability requirements forced you to make it distributed.

 # Chapter 2 Data Models and Query Languages
-why NoSQL: greater scalability, specialized query that are not well supported by SQL, restrictiveness of relational schemas, better performance due to locality.
+Why NoSQL: greater scalability, specialized query that are not well supported by SQL, restrictiveness of relational schemas, better performance due to locality.

 If data is stored in relational tables, a translation layer is required between the objects in the application code and the DB model of tables, rows and columns.

 Relational model provides better support for joins, and many-to-one and many-to-many relationships.

 ## Document Model
 If your application does use many-to-many relationships, the document model becomes less appealing:
 - joins will be emulated in application code by making multiple requests to the DB,
 - moves complexity into the application level